Unvaccinated Texas man has double amputation after COVID-19 complications - NewsBreak

 Pepe Forina, who spent several weeks in the hospital, had both legs amputated below the knee.

 The 54-year-old was admitted on July 26 after his wife, Margarita, called an ambulance after he was breathing heavily at their home.
-Earlier that week, he had tested positive for COVID-19.Delivery delays causing a plate full of problems for Edmond schools
+Earlier that week, he had tested positive for COVID-19.UT doctor says misinformation is hurting efforts to slow COVID-19

 After spending weeks in the hospital, Forina said the doctors told him and his family he was starting to get better, but then his condition worsened.